 One instructor will load the carpet keeping a larger than normal spacing so the instructor on top has time to help the people exit and start skiing.
 Assist people with a hand behind their hips or on the side of their hips if they need help walking.

-Tell them: hands up, look where they are going, stand up, point their big toes at each other, and push the heels out.
+Tell them: hands up, look where they are going, stand up, chest over toes, point their big toes at each other, and push the heels out.
 Shape their behavior by saying, "Yes, that is it" as soon as they get it.
 You have to work fast; there are more students coming.

 Know where the stop button is and use it if you get behind or if someone falls.
 When the people can maintain spacing, the instructor on the bottom can provide feedback.
 Be much faster than when teaching a private lesson; this is quick assembly line work, and you have to keep up and know what is happening around you.
 Discover has a special lift ticket to identify them.

-It can be very crowded, especially if Superstars and the Blizzards are using the hill, so both instructors needs to know their job and execute it well.
+It can be very crowded at Pine Knob, especially if Superstars and the Blizzards are using the hill, so both instructors needs to know their job and execute it well.
 This is the age of video and social media, so mistakes will not just create one bad experience, but they will be shared.
-We need to have a high quality product for marketing and liability reasons.
+We need to have a high quality product for marketing and safety reasons.

 If they are ready, move to the rope.
 Here the person loading has to be very good at setting them up and keeping them from falling.
 Students need to be next to the rope, both skis point up hill, slowly squeeze the rope with both hands; they may need a push or you may have to catch them if they grab too fast.
 This takes a lot of attention and concentration.
 Once they are going, you may have to hold the rope up or to the side if they try to sit down or lean on the rope.